Learn how to build closet shelves for any closet in your home. These DIY closet shelves are inexpensive and easy to customize for any size closet.

 I knew I wanted to create my own custom closet system.
 That way I could configure it exactly how I want – plus it would be way cheaper!

 When I started figuring out the design, I tried to keep several things in mind.
 It needed to have lots of shelf space for storing toys, shoes, clothes, etc. and my two and four year olds needed to be able to reach as many of the shelves as possible.
 (I definitely want to encourage them getting out and putting away their own clothing!)

-On the other hand, I also wanted it to still make sense several years down the road when they are a bit older.
-So the area for hanging clothes had to big enough to fit full grown man clothing.
+On the other hand, I also wanted it to continue to function several years down the road when they are a bit older so the area for hanging clothes had to big enough to fit full grown man clothing.